phyce/rl-natural-speech/FEATURES.md

  - Fixed having multiple instances never using more than one
  - Duplicate system messages won't be played every time anymore
  - Fixed issue where certain dialogs were not working (eg Spirit Tree)
- - NPC Dialogs now have an individual queue for NPC + Player dialog messages.
+ - NPC Dialogs now have an individual queue for NPC + Player dialog messages

 ## 1.2.0
  - Added filtering by [Spam Filter](https://runelite.net/plugin-hub/show/spamfilter) and [Chat Filter](https://github.com/runelite/runelite/wiki/Chat-Filter)
  - Muting a player/npc will persist between sessions
- - Right click menu entry UI improvements, including new icons.
+ - Right click menu entry UI improvements, including new icons
  - Added ability to enable right-click menu only when holding the shift key
  - Configuring a voice now pre-populates field with current voice
  - `Mute-others` has been renamed to `Listen`